Vanquis Banking Group: Criticism

 In 2011, Vanquis Bank was criticised for offering repayment option plans to their credit card customers, a form of insurance some consumer sites referred to as the 'new payment protection insurance (PPI)'.
 In 2012, the company was the subject of an episode of the BBC documentary series Panorama, which alleged that the company were breaching Office of Fair Trading guidelines by offering loans to vulnerable people who might not have understood the implications of the contracts they were entering into.
 The company were criticised by the Citizen's Advice Bureau, whose chief executive told Panorama, "I call into question...the motivation to keep exploiting people who clearly can't be held responsible for their own decisions in that situation."

 In 2018, Vanquis Bank was fined £2 million for failing to properly disclose charges on one of its popular repayment plans.
 Vanquis was also forced to pay £169 million back in compensation to its customers.

+In February 2020, the FCA fined Provident's car finance subsidiary Moneybarn £2.77 million for failing to treat customers fairly when they fell behind with loan repayments between April 2014 and October 2017.
+More than 1,400 customers, many of whom the FCA described as vulnerable, had defaulted after entering into unsustainable short-term repayment plans.
+Moneybarn voluntarily paid more than £30 million in redress to 5,933 affected customers.

 On 8 September 2025 the UK Office of Financial Sanctions Implementation ("OFSI") issued a report concerning a breach of financial sanctions regulations by Vanquis Bank due to financial transactions with a designated person.
 The bank voluntarily declared it and was not fined.